umarhassan-mitodl/16.21-spring-2005/content/pages/syllabus.md

 Each student's total grade on the project reports will be based on a team grade and on an individual grade.
 The team grade will be 20% of the project report grade and will be based on the quality of the report as a whole.
 The individual grade will be 80% of the project report grade and will be based on the individual student's contribution to the team effort.
 The instructors will assess individual contributions to the team project through their interactions with the teams throughout the semester.

-The final letter grades will be assigned according to the {{% resource_link "8605cae4-1beb-4704-bb10-db8deb8fd44f" "Rules and Regulations of the Faculty" %}}.
+The final letter grades will be assigned according to the [Rules and Regulations of the Faculty](http://web.mit.edu/faculty/governance/rules/2.60.html).